PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/errors.md

 ## BrowserAuthErrors

-### Interaction_in_progress
+BrowserAuthErrors are used to represent errors that occur during the authentication process in a browser environment.
+Such occurrences can be when a user tries to initiate a new login request while a previous request is still being processed.
+To resolve these errors, you should ensure that each interaction has completed before starting a new one.

-**Error Message**: Interaction is currently in progress.
-Please ensure that this interaction has been completed before calling an interactive API.
+### `Interaction_in_progress`

 This error is thrown when an interactive API (`loginPopup`, `loginRedirect`, `acquireTokenPopup`, `acquireTokenRedirect`) is invoked while another interactive API is still in progress.
 The login and acquireToken APIs are async so you will need to ensure that the resulting promises have resolved before invoking another one.
+You may get an error message similar to `Interaction is currently in progress.
+Please ensure that this interaction has been completed before calling an interactive API.`

 In `@azure/msal-react` there are 2 scenarios when this can happen:

-1. Your application is calling one of the above APIs outside of the context where you do not have access to the `inProgress` state.
-For more about context see the [FAQ](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-react/FAQ.md#what-can-i-do-outside-of-msal-react-context)
+1. Your application is calling one of the APIs outside of the context where you do not have access to the `inProgress` state.
+For more about context see the [FAQ](./faq.md#what-can-i-do-outside-of-msal-react-context)
-1. Your application is calling one of the above APIs without first checking if interaction is already in progress elsewhere.
+1. Your application is calling one of the APIs without first checking if interaction is already in progress elsewhere.

-❌ The following example will throw this error when another component has already invoked an interactive API that is in progress:
+The following snippet throws the error when another component has already invoked an interactive API that is in progress:

 ```javascript
 import { useMsal, useIsAuthenticated } from "@azure/msal-react";